Skip to main content

 Use eRank's Keyword Tool and Monthly Trends to find relevant keywords that Etsy shoppers are using to search.

-Listings don't have all 13 tags
+Your listings don't have all 13 tags

 Make sure your listings are using all 13 tags.
 Use eRank's Health Check report to spot those listings quickly.